ethan-stone/obsidian-vault-knowledge-base/Liberate Cleveland DND Campaign/Borf.md

 The target must make a Wisdom saving throw.
 On a failed save, the target becomes frightened for the duration.
 At the end of each of the target’s turns before the spell ends, the target must succeed on a Wisdom saving throw or take 4d10 psychic damage.
 On a successful save, the spell ends.

 **_At Higher Levels._** When you cast this spell using a spell slot of 5th level or higher, the damage increases by 1d10 for each slot level above 4th.
+# Level 5
+##
+**Casting Time:** 1 action
+**Range:** 90 feet
+**Components:** V, S, M (a small, straight piece of iron)
+**Duration:** Concentration, up to 1 minute

+Choose a creature that you can see within range.
+The target must succeed on a Wisdom saving throw or be paralyzed for the duration.
+This spell has no effect on undead.
+At the end of each of its turns, the target can make another Wisdom saving throw.
+On a success, the spell ends on the target.

+**_At Higher Levels._** When you cast this spell using a spell slot of 6th level or higher, you can target one additional creature for each slot level above 5th.
+The creatures must be within 30 feet of each other when you target them.
 # Bard College of Glamour
 ## Mantle of Inspiration
 When you join the College of Glamour at 3rd level, you gain the ability to weave a song of fey magic that imbues your allies with vigor and speed.